Anti-tank warfare: Anti-tank tactics

-With the appearance of Allied tanks, the German Army were quick to introduce new anti-tank defense detachments within the pioneer battalions of the infantry divisions.
-These were initially issued 13 mm caliber long barrel rifles firing solid shot.
+With the appearance of Allied tanks, the German Army quickly introduced new anti-tank defense detachments within the pioneer battalions of the infantry divisions.
+These were initially issued as 13 mm-caliber, long-barreled rifles firing solid shot.
 However, these suffered from fouling after 2–3 rounds and had a recoil that was unsustainable by the mechanism or the rifleman.
-Stick grenades were used to destroy the tracks by individual pioneers, however this required accompanying machine-gunners to first separate the supporting Allied infantry line from the tanks, which proved difficult.
-Another tactic was to lure the tank beyond the German trench-line, re-establishing it just as the Allied infantry approached.
-The tank would then be engaged by the divisional 7.7 cm guns brought forward, that would try to disable the tracks with ordinary HE shells (and later AP ammunition).
+Stick grenades were used to destroy the tracks by individual pioneers; this required accompanying machine-gunners to first separate the supporting Allied infantry line from the tanks, a task that proved difficult.
+Another tactic was to lure the tank beyond the German trench line, then re-establish it just as the Allied infantry approached.
+The divisional 7.7 cm guns brought forward would then engage the tank, attempting to disable its tracks with standard HE shells (and later AP ammunition).
 If the crews of the disabled tanks refused to surrender, they were engaged with flamethrowers, or a mortar would be fired on the stricken vehicle until a direct hit was achieved on the top surface, usually resulting in an internal fire.
 Finally, anti-tank obstacles were prepared on the likely approaches by deepening and widening existing ground cratering, the precursors of the anti-tank trench.
-Finally in early 1917 the 3.7 cm TaK from Rheinmetall was rushed to the frontline, and proved effective in destroying the tanks despite limited elevation and traverse.
+Finally, in early 1917, the 3.7 cm TaK from Rheinmetall was rushed to the frontline and proved effective at destroying tanks despite its limited elevation and traverse.

 Development between the world wars

-Lack of consensus on the design and use of the tank after the First World War also influenced the development of its anti-tank countermeasures.
+The lack of consensus on the tank's design and use after the First World War also influenced the development of anti-tank countermeasures.
 However, because Germany was restricted by the Treaty of Versailles in its military capability, and there were no other challenges to France and Britain, very little development took place in anti-tank warfare until the 1930s.